LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 when defined (in a settings file or in a backend Prolog initialization file).
 When this library alias is not defined, the tool uses the value of the `LOGTALKPACKS` environment variable when defined.
 Otherwise it defaults to the `~/logtalk_packs` directory.
+The actual directory can be retrieved by the query:

+	| ?- packs::logtalk_packs(Directory).
+	...

 This directory holds sub-directories for registries, packs, and archives.
 These sub-directories are automatically created when loading the `packs` tool if they don't exist .
 Users shouldn't manually modify the contents of these directories.
 Multiple and independent registry/pack setups are possible using _virtual environments_ as explained next.

 Your registries and packs setup can be saved and restored (e.g. in a different system) by using the `packs::save/2` and `packs::restore/1-2` predicates.
 For